linhuixiao/Awesome-Visual-Grounding/README.md

       primaryClass={cs.CV}
 }
 ```
-It should be noted that, due to the typesetting restrictions of the journal, there are differences in the
+**It should be noted that**, due to the typesetting restrictions of the journal, there are small differences in the
 typesetting between the Arxiv version and review version.

 **The following will be the relevant grounding papers and associated code links in this paper:**